AashrithC/vercel-ai-chatbot/auth-error-fix-logs.md

 This ensures that the sign-in page will always render properly, even if there are authentication errors.
 Also fixed a type error by removing an incorrect prop from the `LoginForm` component.

+### Added Password-Based Authentication

+We've implemented password-based authentication alongside the existing magic link authentication to provide users with multiple login options:

+1. Created UI components for the tabs interface:
+   - Added `components/ui/tabs.tsx` with Radix UI tabs components
+   - Installed the required dependency: `@radix-ui/react-tabs`

+2. Updated the sign-in page to use a tabbed interface:
+   - Modified `app/sign-in/page.tsx` to include tabs for "Password" and "Magic Link" options
+   - Improved the overall layout and styling of the sign-in page

+3. Created a password login form component:
+   - Added `components/password-login-form.tsx` for email/password authentication
+   - Implemented form validation and error handling
+   - Added toast notifications using Sonner

+4. Updated the signup page with similar tabbed interface:
+   - Modified `app/signup/page.tsx` to include tabs for "Password" and "Magic Link" options
+   - Created `components/signup-form.tsx` for email/password registration
+   - Implemented password validation (matching passwords, minimum length)

+5. Added toast notifications:
+   - Installed Sonner for toast notifications: `npm install sonner`
+   - Added the Toaster component to the layout

+6. Implemented password reset functionality:
+   - Created `app/reset-password/page.tsx` for requesting password reset links
+   - Created `app/update-password/page.tsx` for setting a new password
+   - Added validation for password strength and confirmation
+   - Integrated with Supabase's password reset flow

+These changes provide users with more flexibility in how they authenticate with the application, allowing them to choose between password-based login and magic link authentication based on their preferences.

 ## Expected Results
 - The "Auth session missing" error should no longer appear during sign-out
 - The Next.js metadata warnings should be resolved